The-penis.com

 Continued from here: Penile size and the "small penis syndrome"

 Many men have a perception that their penis is small, when in reality it is normal in size.
 Occasionally small size is associated with congenital abnormalities like hypospadias.
-A more bizarre theory is that when a man genuinely perceives his penis to be small against all the evidnce that it is not, there may be some other deeper factor at work such as some impairment of neurological development.
-The idea is that there is some variation in normal neurological sensation in the area of the penis and testicles, and that the brain somehow misinterprets the nerve sensations which it receives from this area; for example, there might be some kind of neurological dysfunction in an area within the parietal lobe of the brain associated with the perception of touch.
-However, there is no question that psychological issues such as self-disgust also play a major part in this condition.
-And there is no doubt that envy is another factor, especially in our culture, where a large penis is regarded as the mark of a man.
+A more bizarre theory is that when a man genuinely perceives his penis to be small against all the evidence that it is not, there may be some other deeper factor at work such as some impairment of neurological development.

 Psychiatric disorder

 There are a number of psychiatric conditions which may contribute to small penis syndrome.
 For example, anyone familiar with the effects of social phobia, obsessive-compulsive disorder, anxiety and depression or body dysmorphic disorder will know that extreme preoccupation with a real or imagined defect in the body is far from uncommon.
-Any small defect can become magnified into a major issue.
-Perhaps the borderline and narcissistic personality types are particularly susceptible to this kind of problem.

 Other factors in small penis syndrome